GenericMappingTools/GMT.jl/README.md

 [GMT](http://gmt.soest.hawaii.edu) program.
 It's the user responsability to do that.

   * Windows64
-      1. Download and install the official version at (the [..._win64.exe](https://gmt.soest.hawaii.edu/projects/gmt/wiki/Download))
+      1. It's better to install the [GMT6dev version](http://w3.ualg.pt/~jluis/mirone/downloads/gmt.html)
-      2. Or even better, download and install the [GMT6dev version](http://w3.ualg.pt/~jluis/downloads/gmt.html)
+      2. But if you prefer the official GMT5 version (the [..._win64.exe](https://gmt.soest.hawaii.edu/projects/gmt/wiki/Download))

   * Windows32